Table of contents

-Grab a glass of vino and toast to National Moscato Day!
-Every May 9, we celebrate the tasty white wine we can’t help but love.
+National Moscato Day on May 9 is your chance to raise a glass and celebrate the history of this tasty white wine.
 Moscato is historically known as a dessert wine (no wonder it’s so delicious) and is originally from Piedmont, Italy.
 When you uncork a bottle, you can expect a blend of peachy, orangey, and nectarine flavors.
 In our book, a drink like that is definitely worth celebrating.
 Cheers!

 National Moscato Day Activities

 Pour yourself a glass with a perfect food pairing

 Invite your friends over for a meal paired with a generous helping of Moscato.
 The wine pairs deliciously with a crisp veggie platter and a few slices of brie.
 It also brings out the full flavor of spicy dishes like curry or anything that packs a zesty punch.